 Please be aware that dates published for snowdrop openings are ‘general’ as, unfortunately, snowdrops do not flower to order and their flowering can be dependent on which part of the country they are growing in and indeed the variations in our climate.

-If you would like to visit one of the gardens listed but you are unable to visit during Snowdrop season, please contact the individual garden directly for details of opening times during the rest of the year.
+If you would like to visit one of the gardens listed but you are unable to visit during snowdrop season, please contact the individual garden directly for opening times during the rest of the year.